 4. A $100 (CAD) non-refundable fee will be charged at the time of application.

 1. Once we have received your completed application, the Admissions Committee will review your file and notify you of their decision.
 This usually takes 1-2 weeks from the day your application was completed.

 2. If you are accepted, you will need to obtain a study permit (student visa) from a Canadian Consulate or Embassy.
 In order to do this you will need the following:

-- Proof of return Transportation: Canadian officials will require that you have return transportation to your home country upon completion of your studies.
+- Proof of return transportation: Canadian officials may require that you have proof of return transportation to your home country upon completion of your studies.